Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry be on the court for the Golden State Warriors at 10:00 PM on Wednesday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Golden State Warriors, Stephen Curry included, hit the court versus the Los Angeles Lakers at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-With prop bets available for Curry, let's look at some stats and trends to help you find good wagers.
+If you'd like to place a wager on Curry's props, we dive into his available ones, providing some stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers